135 film: Length

 The film is available in lengths for varying numbers of exposures.
 The standard full-length roll has always been 36 exposures (assuming a standard 24×36 frame size).
 Through about 1980, 20 exposure rolls were the only shorter length with widespread availability.
 Since then, 20 exposure rolls have been largely discontinued in favour of 24- and 12-exposure rolls.
 The length of the film provided includes the length required for the indicated number of exposures plus sufficient additional length for the film spoiled by being exposed to ambient light when it is drawn out of the canister, across the back of the camera, and securely engaged with the film advancing spool before the camera back is closed.
 A camera that uses less than the maximum distance between the spools may be able to make one additional exposure.
 Self-loading cameras that load the film after being closed don't spoil the additional length provided for conventional loading and can make that additional length available for two or three additional exposures.
 The same length can be available for exposure in any camera if it is loaded without exposing the film to light, e.g. in a dark room or a dark bag.
 A 27-exposure disposable camera uses a standard 24-exposure cassette loaded in the dark.

 Other, mostly shorter, lengths have been manufactured.
 There have been some 6-, 8-, 10-, and 15-exposure rolls given away as samples, sometimes in disposable cameras, or used by insurance adjusters to document damage claims.
 Twelve-exposure rolls have been used widely in the daily press.
 Photographers who load their own cassettes can use any length of film – with a thinner film base, up to 45 exposures will fit.

 The Ilford HP black-and-white film, on a thin polyester base, allowed 72 exposures in a single cassette.
 They produced special reels and tanks to allow this to be processed.

 Use in digital cameras

-A 35 mm format "full frame" digital image sensor (left, in green) is revealed inside the mirror box of a Canon DSLR camera.
+A 35 mm format "full frame" digital image sensor (left, in green) is revealed inside the mirror box of a Canon EOS 5D Mark III DSLR camera.

 Digital sensors are available in various sizes.
 Professional DSLR cameras usually use digital image sensors which approximate the dimensions of the 35 mm format, sometimes differing by fractions of a millimetre on one or both dimensions.
 Since 2007, Nikon has referred to their 35 mm format by the trade mark FX.
 Other makers of 35 mm format digital cameras, including Leica, Sony, and Canon, refer to their 35 mm sensors simply as full frame.

 Most consumer DSLR cameras use smaller sensors, with the most popular size being APS-C which measures around 23×15 mm (giving it a crop factor of 1.5–1.6).
 Compact cameras have smaller sensors with a crop factor of around 3 to 6.